-Some object-oriented languages, such as C++, have no equivalent to the specialization of properties.
+Some object-oriented programming languages, such as C++, do not contain constructs that allow for the expression of the specialization of properties as sub-properties

-- superproperty A superproperty is a property that is a generalization of one or more other properties (its subproperties), which means that it subsumes all instances of its subproperties, and that it can also have additional instances that do not belong to any of its subproperties.
-The intension of the superproperty is less restrictive than any of its subproperties.
-The subsumption relationship or generalization is the inverse of the IsA relationship or specialization. - domain The domain is the class for which a property is formally defined.
+- domain The domain is the class for which a property is formally defined.
 This means that instances of the property are applicable to instances of its domain class.
 A property must have exactly one domain, although the domain class may always contain instances for which the property is not instantiated.
 The domain class is analogous to the grammatical subject of the phrase for which the property is analogous to the verb.
 It is arbitrary, which class is selected as the domain and which as the range, just as the choice between active and passive voice in grammar is arbitrary.
 Property names in the CRM are designed to be semantically meaningful and grammatically correct when read from domain to range.
-In addition, the inverse property name, normally given in parentheses, is also designed to be semantically meaningful and grammatically correct when read from range to domain. - The range is the class that comprises all potential values of a property.
+In addition, the inverse property name, normally given in parentheses, is also designed to be semantically meaningful and grammatically correct when read from range to domain. - range The range is the class that comprises all potential values of a property.
 That means that instances of the property can link only to instances of its range class.
 A property must have exactly one range, although the range class may always contain instances that are not the value of the property.
 The range class is analogous to the grammatical object of a phrase for which the property is analogous to the verb.
 It is arbitrary, which class is selected as domain and which as range, just as the choice between active and passive voice in grammar is arbitrary.
 Property names in the CRM are designed to be semantically meaningful and grammatically correct when read from domain to range.
-In addition the inverse property name, normally given in parentheses, is also designed to be semantically meaningful and grammatically correct when read from range to domain. - inheritance Inheritance of properties from superclasses to subclasses means that if an item x is an instance of a class A, then - 1. all properties that must hold for the instances of any of the superclasses of A must also hold for item x, and all optional properties that may hold for the instances of any of the superclasses of A may also hold for item x.
+In addition the inverse property name, normally given in parentheses, is also designed to be semantically meaningful and grammatically correct when read from range to domain. - inheritance of properties from superclasses to subclasses means that if an item x is an instance of a class A, then - 1. all properties that must hold for the instances of any of the superclasses of A must also hold for item x, and all optional properties that may hold for the instances of any of the superclasses of A may also hold for item x.

-- strict inheritance means that there are no exceptions to the inheritance of properties from superclasses to subclasses.
+strict inheritance means that there are no exceptions to the inheritance of properties from superclasses to subclasses.
 For instance, some systems may declare that elephants are grey, and regard a white elephant as an exception.
 Under strict inheritance it would hold that: if all elephants were grey, then a white elephant could not be an elephant.
 Obviously not all elephants are grey.
 To be grey is not part of the intension of the concept elephant but an optional property.
-The CRM applies strict inheritance as a normalization principle. - multiple inheritance means that a class A may have more than one immediate superclass.
+The CRM applies strict inheritance as a normalization principle.

+multiple inheritance means that a class A may have more than one immediate superclass.
 The extension of a class with multiple immediate superclasses is a subset of the intersection of all extensions of its superclasses.
 The intension of a class with multiple immediate superclasses extends the intensions of all its superclasses, i.e. its traits are more restrictive than any of its superclasses.
 If multiple inheritance is used, the resulting "class hierarchy" is a directed graph and not a tree structure.
 If it is represented as an indented list, there are necessarily repetitions of the same class at different positions in the list.
 For example, Person is both, an Actor and a Biological Object.